Assigning a classifying space to a fusion system up to F-isomorphism: Introduction

 \section{Introduction}

-In the topological theory of $p-$local finite groups introduced by Broto, Levi and Oliver one tries to approximate the classifying space of a finite group via the $p-$local structure of the group, at least up to $\mathbb{F}_p-$cohomology.
+In the topological theory of $p-$local finite groups introduced by Broto, Levi, and Oliver one tries to approximate the classifying space of a finite group via the $p-$local structure of the group, at least up to $\mathbb{F}_p-$cohomology.
 Every finite group gives canonically rise to a saturated fusion system for every prime dividing its order however not every fusion system is the fusion system of a finite group.
-However there exist group models realizing arbitrary fusion systems.
-In this article we give an abstract criterion for a classifying space of a group model to be $F-$isomorphic in the sense of Quillen to the stable elements.
+In contrast there exist infinite groups realizing arbitrary fusion systems.
+In this article we give an abstract criterion for a space to have cohomology $F-$isomorphic and strongly $F-$isomorphic in the sense of Quillen to the stable elements.
+Classifying spaces of certain group models are examples of such spaces.
+This is one motivation for our continued study of group models and in this context we give an illustration of Quillen's theorem.
+We finish with extending classical results about group models to fusion systems over discrete $p-$toral groups and pro-fusion systems over pro $p-$groups.\\ The author was supported by ANR BLAN08-2-338236, an Erwin-Schr\"odinger-Institute Junior-Research-Fellowship, a Mathematisches-Forschungsinstitut-Oberwolfach Leibniz-Fellowship, an invitation to the Max-Planck-Institut f\"ur Mathematik in Bonn, ARC Discovery Project DP120101399 at the Australian National University and a postdoctoral fellowship at the University of Haifa.
+I would like to thank David Benson, David Blanc, David Green, Hans-Werner Henn, Ian Leary, Ran Levi, Ehud Meir, Sune Precht Reeh, and Tomer Schlank for enriching discussions on the topic, and in addition David Blanc and Ehud Meir for giving comments on earlier versions of the manuscript.